Domantas Sabonis: Sophomore season (2015–2016)

-Sabonis began his second NCAA season with an outstanding career-high performance of 26 points (FG: 12/13, FT: 2/2); he also added 7 rebounds in a 91–52 win over Northern Arizona.
-On December 19, Sabonis set a new career high in points and rebounds, scoring 36 points (FG: 12/16, FT: 12/15) and grabbing 16 rebounds; his team won 86–79.
-The Zags' head coach Mark Few said that he never had seen a monster line like that for a Zag.
-Two days later, Sabonis improved on another career high by dishing out 6 assists; he also scored 23 points, grabbed 8 rebounds, and led Gonzaga past the Pepperdine Waves 99–73.
-On January 2, 2016, he was just one point shy of his scoring record with 35 points; he also added 14 rebounds, 4 assists, and 3 blocks in a thrilling come-from-behind victory in OT versus the San Francisco Dons 102–94.
-On January 9, Sabonis once again improved his rebounds record by grabbing 17 rebounds, and adding 28 points, 3 steals, 3 blocks and 4 assists, his team won 85–74.
-After the game, the Bulldogs head coach Mark Few said: "Sabonis, none of us can take for granted the type of year he is having...
+Sabonis began his second NCAA season with an outstanding career-high performance of 26 points and he also added seven rebounds in a 91–52 win over Northern Arizona.
+On December 19, Sabonis set a new career high in points and rebounds, scoring 36 points and grabbing 16 rebounds as his team won 86–79 against Tennessee.
+The Gonzaga's head coach Mark Few said that he never had seen a monster line like that for a Gonzaga player.
+Two days later, Sabonis improved on another career high by dishing out six assists; he also scored 23 points, grabbed eight rebounds, and led Gonzaga to a 99–73 win over the Pepperdine.
+On January 2, 2016, he was just one point shy of his scoring record with 35 points; he also added 14 rebounds, four assists, and three blocks in an 102–94 overtime victory versus the San Francisco.
+On January 9, Sabonis once again improved his rebounds record by grabbing 17 rebounds, and adding 28 points, three steals, three blocks and four assists, his team won 85–74 over Portland.
+After the game, head coach Mark Few said: "Sabonis, none of us can take for granted the type of year he is having...
 Such consistency, it's amazing".
-On January 21, nearly posted a triple-double with 17 points, 13 rebounds, and a career-high 7 assists.
-Two days later, Sabonis grabbed a new career high of 20 rebounds, as well as 12 points and 2 assists.
+On January 21, nearly posted a triple-double with 17 points, 13 rebounds, and a career-high seven assists in a 70–67 loss to Saint Mary's.
+Two days later, Sabonis grabbed a new career high of 20 rebounds, as well as 12 points and two assists in a 71–61 win over Pacific.
 He was named to the 35-man midseason watchlist for the Naismith Trophy on February 11.
 On March 1, he was included into the First-team All-WCC.
 Two days later, Sabonis received CoSIDA Academic All-American honors.